A Great and Free Editor for LiveCode

-- Glass's object browser displays your stacks, cards, groups and controls for editing.
+- Glass's object browser displays your stacks, cards, groups and controls.

-- Tools can be shown in order to make common actions and their shortcuts known.
+- Tool buttons along the screen bottom make common actions and their shortcuts known.

 - Glass UI is spare.
 No extra buttons.
 No prefs.
 No menu bar.
 Just you and your code.